Reception-Perception-Action: how dance training taught me to live

 What great practice for how to move in the world.
 Cultivating awareness of others, awareness of how our interactions have greater consequence; looking around with eyes wide open, using peripheral vision to be widely aware.
-Another easy improvisational structure: choose your path as you go based on what you see and sense before you, be ready for others to interrupt your path, be ready to be influenced and influence others, be ready to see not what you expect, but what is actually there.
+An easy improvisational structure: choose your path as you go based on what you see and sense before you, be ready for others to interrupt your path, be ready to be influenced and influence others, be ready to see not what you expect, but what is actually there.
 Grow to welcome this process, rather than dread it.
 Understand that the interruptions are where the learning happens, rather than distractions from what you thought you were doing.
 Learn that being open enables you to do more, broadens your options rather than limits them, strengthens relationships to others.

 Karinne Keithley Syers said: practice acting as a stranger.
 Use a situation as an "occasion of unsettling habit: the loss of one orientation and the finding of another.”

 In a technique class I took in my late twenties, I suddenly realized that I could balance on one leg with ease, any time I wanted.
 I couldn’t remember when this shift had occurred, I just suddenly was aware that something that used to be difficult felt simple.
 My world opened.
 It happened not through determination (though to be sure, I was a determined student of dance), not through gripping my muscles (though of course, muscles were engaged), and not through the application of a singular approach to “balance.”
-What I realized, was that by broadening what I perceived, via feedback both from my body and from the space and bodies around me, I had much more support for the balance I was seeking.
+What I realized was that by broadening what I perceived, via feedback both from my body and from the space and bodies around me, I had much more support for the balance I was seeking.
 The approach was inside-to-outside-to-inside and sensation was paramount: sensing space, sensing self, sensing others, sensing connection.

 Yvonne Rainer said: "the mind is a muscle."

 It’s a metaphor, of course.
-If we think of the mind as a muscle, something that can be exercised and strengthened, and we accept that we can make choices about how to use our muscles—notice unhealthy patterns, interrupt them, make new choices—then we can make choices about our thinking, chose to be as intentional about the use of this "muscle" as the use of any other.
+If we think of the mind as a muscle, something that can be exercised and strengthened, and we accept that we can make choices about how to use our muscles—notice unhealthy patterns, interrupt them, make new choices—then we can make choices about our thinking, choose to be as intentional about the use of this "muscle" as the use of any other.
 And this means not only inside the studio, but outside as well.
 Rainer’s "no manifesto" reimagined.
 Every "no" equals a "yes" to a new orientation.
 "No" equals questioning widely accepted norms about performance and use of the body.
 Questioning leads to open possibilities for new pathways.
 No to passive acceptance.
 Yes to intentional making and living.
 Yes to Dr. Martin Luther King Jr.’s concept of Creative Maladjustment.

 Learning how to do this in the studio should facilitate this way of approaching how we are in the world.
 We learn that we can redirect harmful patterns by first noticing, then making choices that are careful; not careful as in holding back, but as in full-of-care.
 We can feel capable of sustainable, active care of ourselves, of others, and of the world.
 Dancing can be a metaphor for all of our deliberate behaviors, actions in which we are open to receiving new information, making relational perceptual judgments, and choosing to act in accordance with our values.